Follow these tips to stay safe and avoid salmonella

 Vomiting, diarrhea, abdominal cramps, upset stomach and dehydration are all signs of salmonella.
 According to the U.S. Centers of Disease Control and Prevention, every year approximately 76 million people get sick from salmonella poisoning.
 Of those 76 million, 325,000 are hospitalized and 5,000 die.
 Learn how to stay safe and prevent this from happening to you and your family.

 There are two different types of food borne bacteria — spoilage and pathogenic.
 Spoilage bacteria are responsible for making your food spoil.
 The second type of bacteria is pathogenic.
 Salmonella is one of the types of food borne bacteria.
 Usually found in undercooked poultry or eggs, you also find it in meat, raw milk, juice, cheese, seafood, contaminated fresh fruits and vegetables.

 The best possible way to avoid getting sick from salmonella poisoning is to prevent it in the first place.
-You can do this several ways by following these tips.
+Do this in several ways and follow these tips.

 How do you know if you have salmonella poisoning?
 You usually know by the symptoms of stomach pain, diarrhea, nausea, chills, fever, and headache.
 These symptoms appear anywhere from 8 to 72 hours after eating the infected food and can last from 4 to 7 days.
 More severe illness develops if the infection spreads from the intestines to the bloodstream.

 Salmonella poisoning isn’t fun for anyone but healthy people survive it.
 The people at risk are the very young, the elderly, pregnant women, unborn babies, and people with weak immune systems.

 If you feel you have salmonella poisoning and the conditions become severe, call your doctor.
 Conditions are severe when you have bloody diarrhea, excess nausea and vomiting or a very high fever.
 Seeing your doctor is the best way to avoid complications and report the poisoning.